angelasong/ConstCache/README.md

 1. Make an extension for PHP by C language
 2. The API is same as memcache.
 3. It uses the way of sharing memory to store data.
-4. In order to being beneficial to performance optimize, the data will never be deleted (can be clear all)
+4. In order to being beneficial to performance optimize, the data will never be deleted (can be clear all).
+5. It read data at a very fast rate.

 ####Configuration